An Obscure Timex Returns as the Big, Bold, Affordable Statement Watch of Summer

 Timex

-One of Timex’s newest callbacks, the 1995 Intrepid Reissue, is a deep-cut sports watch from the 1990s.
-It was designed for sailing and other water sports and features a huge 46mm case with highly legible black hour markers and hands on a white dial.
+The original Intrepid was designed for sailing and other water sports, and as such, it featured a huge 46mm case with highly legible black hour markers and hands on a white dial.
+There was even a slide-rule bezel marked for nautical distance calculations.

 a watch laying on a newspaper